 - Most widely used browser according to WebAIM metrics i.e., Chrome

 - Impact on system performance when the AT integrates with the operating system i.e., if the AT may slow down system performance for the users once installed

 The downside of DIY

-It may be tempting to do your own accessibility audit—especially when you hear about the availability of tools like automated checkers, and find out that the experts use those, too.
+It may be tempting to do your own accessibility audit—especially when you hear about the availability of tools like automated accessibility checkers, and find out that the experts use those, too.
 The difference, of course, is that experts know what to do with the findings.
 They also know how to find issues that automation and untrained staff can’t, how to fix the issues, and when to disregard certain findings as false positives.

 And they certainly don’t rely on automated testing alone.
 The manual and functional testing described above are indispensable components of a comprehensive, professional accessibility audit that you can rely on.
 If your own DIY audit skips these steps, the testing is incomplete and may be putting your organization at legal risk for non-compliance.

-What to do with your web accessibility audit report
+What to do with your web accessibility audit results

 When you hire qualified experts to conduct an accessibility audit of your digital properties, you can be assured that the audit will be thorough, and that your key user flows will be rigorously tested.
 But, it’s important to recognize that a web accessibility audit is just the first step in your accessibility journey.
 With your web accessibility audit results available, you can then move on to the next stages in the process of making and keeping your technologies accessible to everyone.

 An innovative solution

 Level Access provides this comprehensive, end-to-end solution with a package suitable for your organization’s particular needs.
 Our suite of software and services includes: